mr-3/mrcube-en-docs/docs/source/user_manual.rst

    Attribute Dialog (Instances of RDFS property)

-.. index:: Resource Search Dialog
+.. index:: Find Resource Dialog

-Resource Search Dialog
+Find Resource Dialog
 --------------------------
-The users can find resources (RDF resources, RDF properties, RDFS classes, and RDFS properties) by using **Resource Search Dialog**. :numref:`resource-search-dialog` shows a screenshot of the **Resource Search Dialog**.
+The users can find resources (RDF resources, RDF properties, RDFS classes, and RDFS properties) by using **Find Resource Dialog**. :numref:`resource-search-dialog` shows a screenshot of the **Find Resource Dialog**.
 When the users enter a string in the **[Keyword]** text field, the corresponding resource list is displayed in the **[Find Result]** list at the bottom of :numref:`resource-search-dialog`.
 The serach targets are URIs, labels, and comments of RDFS classes, properties, and RDF resources.
 When the users select the one of the items in the list, corresponding resource is selected and the attributes of the resource are shown in the **Attribute Dialog**.

  .. _resource-search-dialog:
  .. figure:: figures/resource_search_dialog.png
    :scale: 50 %
-   :alt: A screenshot of the Resource search dialog
+   :alt: A screenshot of the Find Resource Dialog
    :align: center

-   A screenshot of the Resource search dialog
+   A screenshot of the Find Resource Dialog

 .. index:: Namespace Table